sigma-firma/gmailAPI/README.md

   - Move this file to your working directory and rename it client_secret.json.

-Also see my other package, [inboxer](https://gitlab.com/sigma-firma/inboxer), which makes performing basic actions on your inbox much more straight-forward.
+Also see our other package, [inboxer](https://gitlab.com/sigma-firma/inboxer), which makes performing basic actions on your inbox much more straight-forward.